-Increasing air flow and compression from low rpm, the Surbo (air suction-turbo) vortex air charger improves engine torque, resulting in a light feel accelerator, for quick acceleration and fuel saving.
+Increasing air flow and compression from low rpm, the Surbo (air suction-turbo) improves engine torque, resulting in a light feel accelerator, for quick acceleration and fuel saving.
 Driven faster, it brings the engine to its rpm limit with just 1/2 accelerator pressure!
 You'll never have to floor the accelerator again, thus avoiding wasted fuel and excessive emission.

 10% fuel saving in city driving and more on highways, due to less accelerator pressure required for the same speed.